 Platinum level – The plan must cover about 90% of expected costs across a standard population.
 This is the highest level of coverage.

-In addition, catastrophic plans cover the same services, but its coverage will be slightly less generous than the bronze level plans.
-A catastrophic plan may be a less expensive option for those who are eligible.: Only individuals under age 30 and individuals whocannot afford other coverage are allowed to buy catastrophic plans.
-If consumers have their plan cancelled and can’t afford replacement coverage, they may apply for a hardship exemption and buy a catastrophic plan.
-Premium tax credits and cost-sharing reductions aren’t available for catastrophic plans.
+In addition, catastrophic plans cover the same services, but their coverage will be slightly less generous than the bronze level plans.
+A catastrophic plan may be a less expensive option for those who are eligible.: Only individuals under age 30 and individuals of any age who qualify for a hardship exemption or cannot afford other coverage can buy catastrophic plans.
+Premium tax credits and cost-sharing reductions are not available for catastrophic plans.
 Also, catastrophic plans cannot be used with health savings accounts (HSAs).

 Stand-alone dental plans are available through the [insert name of state exchange].
 (See Question 25.)